Minus World: Legacy

 The term 'Minus World' has become a term to refer to an area outside of the parameters of the game, with The Escapist identifying the Super Mario Bros. instance as "one of the first and most classic" examples.
 Glitches in other games have been referred to as a Minus World, including the first The Legend of Zelda.
-Frog Fractions- and Frog Fractions 2-designer Jim Stormdancer cited moments like the Minus World as his inspiration for creating these games, wanting to "recapture the sense of mystery" these moments evoked.
+Frog Fractions and Frog Fractions 2 designer Jim Stormdancer cited moments like the Minus World as his inspiration for creating these games, wanting to "recapture the sense of mystery" these moments evoked.
 Derek Yu, creator of Spelunky, discussed how he holds nostalgia for the Minus World, calling it an "incredible [piece] of lore for [Super Mario Bros.]" while lamenting how modern games lack that kind of mystique.

-The 2007 video game Super Paper Mario featured an area called "World −1", in reference to the glitch, which acts as a purgatory.
+The 2007 video game Super Paper Mario featured an area called The Underwhere, which acts as an underworld and is called "World −1" by one of its residents, in reference to the glitch.
 The 2010 video game Super Meat Boy features levels called Minus Warp Zones, which make reference to the glitch.